huncholane/kickstart/2_sorting_algorithms_class/leetcode/23_merge_k_sorted_lists/README.md

   - Make a dummy node and pointer
   - Pop the heap until empty and update the pointer
   - Return next from the dummy node
+- Can do it in place will try that later